Andrecast/holbertonschool-low_level_programming/0x0F-function_pointers/README.md

 -   A pointer to a function that takes an  `int`  and a  `float`  as parameters and returns an empty array

--   An array of pointers to functions that take an  `int`  and a  `float`  as parameters and returns nothing
+x   An array of pointers to functions that take an  `int`  and a  `float`  as parameters and returns nothing

 -   A pointer to an array of functions that take an  `int`  and a  `float`  as parameters and returns nothing